mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 ## Kanban Board
 -  You can find the project board [here](https://github.com/users/mobess12/projects/3/views/1)
-- You can find some screenshots of the project board in the "kanban" folder within the "assets" folder.
+- You can find multiple screengrabs of the project board in the "kanban" folder within the "assets" folder.

 ## Unfixed Bugs
+- I don't have any unfixed bugs in this project to my knowledge.

 ## Development Roadmap
 * What challenges did you face, and what strategies were used to overcome these challenges?